Mapping Australia (2014)

 This video showcases gestures using the fan, and the use of the lapel mic with the above recording playing through the earphones.

 Lapel Microphone – DPA 4061

 A Lapel mic is attached to the left hand (L.H) of the pianist using velcro.
-One around the upper arm and one around the base of the index finger.
+The velro is attached to the upper arm and and around the base of the index finger, to keep it secure.

 The performer is instructed to move their L.H across the piano in various ways (see below).
 Sound is picked up inside the piano and is played through a speaker.
 A single speaker is positioned in the centre of the stage facing the audience.

 Be careful not to cup your hand over the mic or cover it inside the piano as it will feed back.
 Keep hand open to avoid this.

 1. Follow (follow where the other hand is moving and the sound it is creating).

 3. Wave like motion near R.H. object (wave mic towards and away from the object making sound by the right hand (R.H) – so the sound fades in and out).
 Two varying rates are used which are notated below.

 4. Wave like motion near earphones (wave mic towards and away from the earphones playing the Mapping Australia audio track -The same two varying rates apply (below).